Jack Debreczeni

-Jack Debreczeni (born 6 June 1993) is a New Zealand rugby union player who currently plays as a fly half for the ACT Brumbies in the Super Rugby Pacific competition.
+Jack Debreczeni (born 6 June 1993) is an Australian professional rugby union player who currently plays as a fly-half for the Waratahs in the Super Rugby Pacific competition.

-Background
+Background and early career

-Debreczeni was born in Auckland, New Zealand, Debreczeni is of Chilean, Cook Islands and Hungarian descent.
+Jack Debreczeni was born in Auckland, New Zealand in 1993.
+Before he was two-years-old, his family moved to Sydney, New South Wales, Australia before he began to play rugby union at three-years-old.
+Debreczeni is of Chilean and Hungarian descent through his paternal side of the family; and Cook Islands descent through his maternal side.

-Debreczeni played an integral role and was a standout in Trinity Grammar's record breaking undefeated 2011 1st XV team, earning him selection in the Australian Schoolboys.

-Style

-Debreczeni is a tall, versatile fly-half standing at six-foot four he can play multiple roles including fullback.
-He has silky hands and deceptive pace despite his 192-centimetre, 102-kilogram frame, as well as his long distance kick which had garnered attention from the likes of AFL club Essendon.

-Career
+Debreczeni was educated at Trinity Grammar School, where he played rugby alongside his junior rugby club, the West Harbour Pirates, in Sydney.
+In 2013, Debreczeni was approached by the Australian rules football club Essendon of the Australian Football League (AFL).
+Debreczeni stated that although he was flattered by the interest, he wasn't leaving rugby: "It was not real serious.
+Rugby's always been a passion of mine.
+It was just something that came along.
+I had no real interest in the AFL thing."
+It was also reported that Debreczeni had attracted interest from various rugby league clubs from the National Rugby League (NRL).

+Rugby career

 Melbourne Rebels

 Debreczeni initially made a name for himself playing for West Harbour in the 2013 Shute Shield in New South Wales.
 Just one season at that level was enough to convince the Rebels of his worth and he was handed a place in the franchise's extended playing squad for the 2014 Super Rugby season.